A rate of convergence of Physics Informed Neural Networks for the linear second order elliptic PDEs: Statistical Error

 \section{Statistical Error}

-In this section we bound the statistical error with $\mathcal{P}=\mathcal{N}^3$.
-To this end, we need to bound the Rademacher complexity of the non-Lipschitz composition of partial derivative and $\mathrm{ReLU}^3$ network.
-We believe that the technique we used here is helpful for bounding the statistical errors for other deep PDEs solvers where the main difficulty is bounding the Rademacher complexity of non-Lipschitz composition induced by the derivative operator.
+In this section we give the statistical error with parameterized function class $\mathcal{P}$, by establishing the Rademacher complexity of the non-Lipschitz composition of $\mathrm{ReLU}^3$ network and its partial derivative.
+The technique used here may be helpful to analysis the statistical errors for other deep PDEs solvers, where the main difficulties are also to estimated the Rademacher complexity of non-Lipschitz composition induced by the derivative operator.